w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 nominator should pay attention to their own reward percentage for nominating a specific validator - as well as the risk that they bear of being slashed if the validator gets slashed.

-If you are a beginner, please watch the video below for detailed instructions
+If you are a beginner, please watch the video below for detailed instructions.

 [![Stake on Polkadot/Kusama](https://img.youtube.com/vi/FCXC0CDhyS4/0.jpg)](https://youtu.be/FCXC0CDhyS4)